 Any hair colour works with money pieces, too, but for a luxe look, the best colours are within the warmer-toned family.
 “The best base is on blondes with honey or caramel tones, while warm browns and chocolate hues look great on brunettes,” says Eaton.

 How do you look after the money-piece colour trend at home?

-Bella Hadid was spotted stepping out in a subtle take on the money-piece trend.
+Remember when Bella Hadid was spotted stepping out in a bold take on the money-piece trend?

 At-home care couldn’t be simpler.
 You just need to make sure you have the right coloured shampoos to prevent brassiness and the best conditioners to rehydrate the pre-lightened hair.
 “Use a product range specifically designed to care for lightened hair—for blondes, the Blonde Absolu range from Kérastase.
 Using a pigmented shampoo or mask will help to neutralise unwanted yellow tones,” says Taylor.